It’s not enough to be talented.

 As Joe Strummer from The Clash once said, “No input, no output.”

-3. Successful creators are entrepreneurs.
+3. Successful content creators are entrepreneurs.

 There’s no clear path to follow as a creator — you must carve your own.